podium-lib/podlet/README.md

 #### prefix

-If the method should prefix the return value with the value for `pathname` set at the constructor.
+Specify whether the method should prefix the return value with the value for `pathname` set in the constructor.

 _Examples:_